COMET

 Naïve Comparison Measure Estimator

-I will first present several wrong ways to use panel data and show empirically why you should not be doing these things if your interest is in the ATET.
+Let’s first look several wrong ways to use panel data and show empirically why we should not be doing these things if our interest is in the ATET.
 One way is to estimate a comparison measure for the “after” period only:

 \[ \theta_{after} = \mathbb{E}[Y_{i} \mid \underbrace{G_{i} = 1, T_{i} = 1}_{D_{i} = 1}] - \mathbb{E}[Y_{i} \mid \underbrace{G_{i} = 0, T_{i} = 1}_{D_{i} = 0}]. \]

-This is of course going to be biased because you can see that in the PO model this corresponds to
+This is of course going to be biased because you can see that, in the potential-outcomes model, this corresponds to

 \[ \theta_{after} = \underbrace{\mathbb{E}[Y_{1,i}(1) \mid T_{i} = 1] - \mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1]}_{ATET} + \underbrace{\mathbb{E}[Y_{1,i}(0) \mid T_{i} = 1] - \mathbb{E}[Y_{0,i}(0) \mid T_{i} = 1]}_{Bias}. \]